 Employee contribution rates are set by statutes governing the Kentucky Retirement System and may only be changed by the Kentucky General Assembly.
 Participating employers are required to contribute at an actuarially determined rate.
-Per Kentucky Revised Statutes Section 61.565(3), normal contribution and actuarially accrued liability contribution rates shall be determined by the Board of Trustees on the basis of annual actuarial valuation last preceding the July 1 of a new biennium.
+Per Kentucky Revised Statutes Section 61.565(3), normal contribution and actuarially accrued liability contribution rates shall be determined by the Board of Trustees based on an annual actuarial valuation last preceding the July 1 of a new biennium.